valdar/apache-camel-on-ocp-best-practices/examples/ocp/secrets/camel-spring-boot/retrieval/README.md

 oc apply -f secrets.yaml
 ```

-Now we need to create the Cluster roles/Service Account and role binding for listing/getting secrets.
+Now we need to create the roles/Service Account and role binding for listing/getting secrets.

 You can run the following command: